Divendra2006/polarisR/README.md

-# Polaris: Non-Linear Dimensionality Reduction Visualization Tool
+# polarisR: Non-Linear Dimensionality Reduction Visualization Tool

-Polaris is a Shiny application for visualizing high-dimensional data using non-linear dimensionality reduction (NLDR) techniques such as t-SNE and UMAP.
+`polarisR` is a Shiny application for visualizing high-dimensional data using non-linear dimensionality reduction (NLDR) techniques such as t-SNE and UMAP.
 It provides an interactive platform to explore high-dimensional datasets, diagnose the quality of the embeddings using the `quollr` package, and compare different NLDR methods.

 ## Features